arberx/great-films/README.md

 A list of great stories, well told.
 Inspired from: https://github.com/ac360/great-films

+#### The Alpinest - 2021

+Marc-André Leclerc climbs alone, far from the limelight.
+The free-spirited 23-year-old makes some of the boldest solo ascents in history.

 #### Parasite - 2019

 Greed and class discrimination threaten the newly formed symbiotic relationship between the wealthy Park family and the destitute Kim clan.